Cook Eat Well

 Cornbread Stuffing (Paleo, Gluten Free)

-This paleo stuffing recipe is grain-free but full of traditional Thanksgiving stuffing holiday flavors.
-A gluten-free stuffing that’s a paleo spin on traditional cornbread dressing.
+This simple stuffing recipe is grain-free but full of traditional Thanksgiving stuffing holiday flavors.
+A gluten-free stuffing that's a paleo spin on traditional cornbread dressing.

 Gluten-free stuffing with paleo cornbread